pocesar/angular-errorlookup/README.md

 TL;DR http://pocesar.github.io/angular-errorlookup

+Made for Angular 1.4+, made in sexy Typescript

 ## Motivation

 How is it better than `ngMessage` / `ngMessages`?
 Or plain old `ng-switch-when` / `ng-if` directive and a bunch of divs?

 Because you need to write the same boring HTML markup over and over, and you need to cluttering your scope and controllers with useless state error messages.
 Plus, you are usually stuck with `modelController.$error` / `myForm.myModel.$error.required` / `myForm.$error.require[0].$error` (srsly wtf) boolean states.

 It's nearly impossible to `$setValidity` without a helper directive that has access to some sort of global state, since the ngModel controllers and form controllers are only available inside directives that require them.
-Even worse when you  you have to return validation from the server after a socket/ajax call and show it in your form / models.
+Even worse when you have to return validation from the server after a socket/ajax call and show it in your form / models.

-So, are tired of no way of assigning errors dynamically, bypassing them when necessary?
+So, are you tired of no way of assigning errors dynamically, bypassing them when necessary?
 Does your scope variables look like a mess with state errors?
-Show a simple plain string on a form or console?
+How about show a simple plain string on a form or console without assigning it to a scope/controller variable?

 Take this _superb_ code for example: